microsoft/ivy/doc/proving.md

 `sum` is fresh in the current context (i.e., we have not previously refered to `sum` except to declare its type).

-When we instantiate a theory, it generally comes with a recursion schema for the given type.
-For example, if we say:

-    # intepret t -> int

-then the above recursion schema `rec[u]` automatically becomes available.

 ### Extended matching

-Suppose we want to define a function that takes an additional parameter.
+Suppose we want to define a recursive function that takes an additional parameter.
 For example, before summing, we want to divide all the numbers by *N*.
 We can define such a function like this: